NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Perfume Cloud.md

 * * *

 You issue a cloud of your fragrance like a full-body sneeze—but one that might save your life as the powerful perfume makes your attackers' eyes sting and water.
-Plants and fungi are immune to this effect, but all other creatures in a 10-foot emanation must attempt a Fortitude check save against your class DC or spell DC (whichever is higher) with the following results.
+Plants and fungi are immune to this effect, but all other creatures in a @Template\[emanation|distance:10\] must attempt a Fortitude check save against your class DC or spell DC (whichever is higher) with the following results.

 * * *